Sherry Wines: Everything You Need To Know About Drinking Sherry Wine

 Second, through fermentation, winemakers will create a base white wine from the crushed white grapes.
 This base wine is then fortified, which means extra alcohol is added.
 From here, the wine is placed in wooden casks to mature.

+In the maturation process of Sherry wine, the role of yeast cannot be overstated.
 As the yeast converts sugar over time, the yeast cells die and float to the top of the barrel.
-These dead yeast cells are known as “flor” or “flor yeast.”
-The layer of flor creates a barrier for the Sherry, preventing it from being exposed to oxygen, or oxidation.
+These dead yeast cells, known as “flor” or “flor yeast,” form a barrier for the Sherry, preventing it from being exposed to oxygen, or oxidation.

 While many types of Sherry are produced under this layer of yeast cells, some types are purposely exposed to oxygen.
 While oxidation can ruin certain types of wine, it can greatly influence the flavor of others wines for the better, as it can soften tannins and unlock nuanced nutty flavors.